Silent Failure Analyzer

 Log::error(),report(), orthrow - Silently fails without any trace

-Error Suppression Operator (Medium Severity)
+Error Suppression Operator (High/Medium Severity)

 @file_get_contents($path)- Hides all errors and warnings@mysql_query($sql)- Suppresses error messages- Makes debugging impossible when things go wrong